Colorado-OS/eth-contracts/README.md

 ### ETHDenver ColoradoJam 2021
 🦄 We envision Colorado OS starting as an series of decentralized license registries on Web3 but we believe a lot more could be done with a system like this.

-We think Colorado OS would reduce complexity, create new connections, and strengthen privacy & security elements of public infrastructure in Colorado.
+We think Colorado OS would reduce complexity, create new connections, and strengthen privacy & security elements of public infrastructure in Colorado while simultaneously funding itself.

 🌎 1) First, we show how a deFi primed digital parks pass could be issued to a self-sovereign ID using Colorado OS.
 In the spirit of regen finance, we allocate an optional **portion of the pass fee to an interest bearing DeFi position.
 This fund generates recurring APY revenue for Colorado Parks.** ⭐